 - a reduced intake of free sugars in both adults and children to less than 10% of total energy intake (strong recommendation).

 - a further reduction of the intake of free sugars to below 5% of total energy intake (conditional recommendation1).

 Current UK recommendations for sugar in the UK refer to non-milk extrinsic sugars (NMES) which are similar to free sugars but do not equate exactly.
-Free sugars are sugars added to foods by the manufacturer, cook or consumer, plus sugars present naturally in honey, syrups and unsweetened fruit juices.
+Free sugars include all added sugars in foods and drinks in whatever form including table sugar, honey, syrups, and nectars, as well as the sugars naturally present in fruit, vegetable and pulses (e.g. soy, chickpeas) that have been juiced, pureed or made into pastes.
+Ingredients added such as lactose and galactose are also considered to be free sugars.
 NMES also includes 50% of the fruit sugars from dried, stewed or canned fruit within the definition.

 What does intake of NMES at 5% of total energy intake look like?